• Home

 Your New Weeknight Hero

-This budget-friendly quick meal, delicious chickpea curry, is everything I want in a weeknight dinner.
+This budget-friendly, quick meal, delicious chickpea curry, is everything I want in a weeknight dinner.
 It’s fast—about 30 minutes.
 It’s cheap—a few cans and some spices.
 And it’s genuinely delicious—the kind of meal that makes you feel like you’ve treated yourself without spending a fortune.

-Whether you’re trying to eat more plant-based meals, stretch your grocery budget, or just want something warm and satisfying without much effort, this curry delivers.
+Whether you’re trying to eat more plant-based meals, stretch your grocery budget, or want something warm and satisfying without much effort, this curry delivers.
 It’s become one of my most-made recipes for a reason.

 Give it a try tonight—you probably have everything you need.
 Please feel free to leave a comment below sharing how you served it.
 I’m always looking for new ideas.